-LOGICAL DEVICE REGISTER ADDRESS DESCRIPTION STATE Interrupt Select Defaults : 0x70 = 0x00, on Vcc POR or Reset_Drv 0x72 = 0x00, on Vcc POR or Reset_Drv or Refer to Interrupt Configuration Register description.
+LOGICAL DEVICE REGISTER ADDRESS DESCRIPTION STATE Interrupt Select Defaults: 0x70 = 0x00, on Vcc POR or Reset_Drv 0x72 = 0x00, on Vcc POR or Reset Drv (0x70,072) 0x70 is implemented for each logical device.
+Refer to Interrupt Configuration Register description.
 Only the keyboard controller uses Interrupt Select register 0x72.
 Unused register (0x72) will ignore writes and return zero when read.
 Interrupts default to edge high (ISA compatible). С (0x71,0x73) Reserved - not implemented.
 These register locations ignore writes and return zero when read.
-DMA Channel Select Default = 0x04 on Vcc POR or Reset_Drv (0x74,0x75) Only 0x74 is implemented for FDC, Serial Port 2 and Parallel port.
+DMA Channel Select Default = 0x04 on Vcc POR or Reset Drv (0x74,0x75) Only 0x74 is implemented for FDC, Serial Port 2 and Parallel port.
 0x75 is not implemented and ignores writes and returns zero when read.
 Refer to DMA Channel Configuration. С 32-Bit Memory Space Configuration (0x76-0xA8) Reserved - not implemented.
 These register locations ignore writes and return zero when read.
 Logical Device (0xA9-0xDF) Reserved - not implemented.
-These register locations ignore writes and return zero when read. С Logical Device Configuration (0xE0-0xFE) Reserved - Vendor Defined (see SMSC defined Logical Device Configuration Registers). С Reserved 0xFF Reserved С
+These register locations ignore writes and return zero when read. С Logical Device Config.
+(0xE0-0xFE) Reserved - Vendor Defined (see SMSC defined Logical Device Configuration Registers) С Reserved 0xFF Reserved С

-Note 1: A logical device will be active and powered up according to the following equation:

-DEVICE ON (ACTIVE) = (Activate Bit SET or Pwr/Control Bit SET).
+Note 1: A logical device will be active and powered up according to the following equation: DEVICE ON (ACTIVE) = (Activate Bit SET or Pwr/Control Bit SET).

 The Logical device's Activate Bit and its Pwr/Control Bit are linked such that setting or clearing one sets or clears the other.

-If the I/O Base Addr of the logical device is not within the Base I/O range as shown in the Logical Device I/O map, then read or write is not valid and is ignored.
+Note: If the I/O Base Addr of the logical device is not within the Base I/O range as shown in the Logical Device I/O map, then read or write is not valid and is ignored.